akirarika/milkio/docs/en/.backup/subscribe.md

 );
 ```

-You can also use in form of [类 Storage Api](/model.html#%E7%B1%BB-storage-api) to suscribe：
+You can also use in form of [Api similar to Storage Object](/model.html#%E7%B1%BB-storage-api) to subscribe：

 ```js
 configState.subscribeItem(key, closFunc, config);
 ```

-## Bulk Suscription
+## Batch Suscription

 If you want to subscribe to changes of multiple values at once, you can use function `batch$`:

 ```js
 import { batch$ } from "kurimudb";